josecegra/assignment_mycujoo/README.md

 # assignment_mycujoo

-src: folder where the source code is
+´src´: folder where the source code is

-docker: folder for creating a docker image (it includes the python package assignment_mycujoo-0.0.1.tar.gz)
+'docker': folder for creating a docker image (it includes the python package assignment_mycujoo-0.0.1.tar.gz)

 For the execution of the code it is necessary to create a folder (let’s name it executions) with the file oriental_picture.png inside.